Kamal-Kohli/Project-1-Satvik-/README.md

 - Tested the site opens in Brave, Chrome & Safari without issues.
 - All links open to external pages as intended.

-### Unfixed Bugs

 ## Technologies Used
-### Main Languages Used
+### Programme
 - HTML5
 - CSS3

+### Editor
+- Github
+- Gitpod

 ### Frameworks, Libraries & Programs Used
-- Google Fonts - for the font families: Special Elite, Raleway & Cabin Sketch.
+- Google Fonts - for the font families: Righteous & Raleway.
 San-serif was used as a default font.
 - Font Awesome - to add icons to the social links in the footer element.
 - GitPod - to creat my html files & styling sheet before pushing the project to Github.
 - GitHub - to store my repository for submission.
-- Figma & Adobe Illustrator - were used to create mockups of the project prior to starting.
 - Am I Responsive? - to ensure the project looked good across all devices.
 - Favicon - to provide the code & image for the icon in the tab bar.